Telco interception bill passes final hurdle

 "And it does not change existing privacy protections.
 This bill only relates to real time interception.
 It does not require data to be stored, nor stored data to be disclosed."

-Next story in Political: Greens put up 10 changes to casino bill
+Next story in Politics: Greens put up 10 changes to casino bill

 Copyright © 2013, Radio New Zealand